Solid Center Appeal

 - Finally, the show ended on Allen Petersen dressed as a construction worker singing I've Got to Be Me as he strips to reveal he's wearing women's lingerie.

 The only problem I have with an average episode is the fact that it's hard to track down the top three but here goes nothing.
 First, my favorite was Cavett as a pimp for his spot on improv pointing out the lack of laughter from the crowd.
-Next, the doppelganger that doesn't look like Dick was visually entertaining enough to get a chuckle out of me, and rounding off the top three is the short film where the tailor suggests a new suite for a plastic surgeon while the plastic surgeon suggests a new face for the tailor but I liked the concept over the content so it landed in last.
+Next, the doppelganger that doesn't look like Dick was visually entertaining enough to get a chuckle out of me.
+Rounding off the top three was the short film where the tailor suggests a new suite for a plastic surgeon while the plastic surgeon suggests a new face for the tailor, but I liked the concept over the content, so it landed in third place.